 |Surrender value||If you decide to surrender a policy midway, a term plan does not return any money back||It acquires a surrender value only after the first 2-3 of years, but the surrender charges are very high.|

 |Policy term||Are usually available for a policy term of 40-45 years.||It varies from company to company but a TROP plan is generally available for a policy term of 20-25 years.|

 Cons of a Return of Premium Policy

-- Return of Premium Costs More: One of the drawbacks about a Return of Premium Policy is that you can expect to pay a higher amount in the form of premium for your life insurance policy.
+- Return of Premium Costs More: One of the drawbacks of a Term Plan with Return of Premium Policy is that you can expect to pay a higher amount in the form of premium for your life insurance policy.